NAMI Ask The Expert — Help, Not Handcuffs

 April 22, 2021, 4 – 5:30 p.m.
 ET

 In part three of our webinar series, experts from Georgia’s Behavioral Health Link and Arizona’s Connections Health Solutions will provide overviews of two models of community crisis response that have proven effective.

-Following the showing, NAMI’s Chief Medical Officer Dr. Ken Duckworth will lead a guided discussion and Q&A with our panel of experts, many of whom are featured in the documentary.
-Panelists from a variety of specialties will share insights, information and resources on their community’s response to our nation’s mental health crisis.
+Following the presentations, NAMI’s Chief Medical Officer Dr. Ken Duckworth will lead a guided discussion and Q&A with our panel of experts.

 Read the Transcript

 Dr. Margie Balfour is a psychiatrist and national leader in quality improvement and behavioral health crisis care.
 She is Chief of Quality and Clinical Innovation at Connections Health Solutions, which provides immediate 24/7 access to mental health and substance use care, and an Associate Professor of Psychiatry at the University of Arizona.